 The TP0455 single-chip calculator circuit sports an undisclosed bug and was soon replaced with the TP0456 and most designs were converted with simply adding “50” to the CD (Custom Design) number following the TP0456, while original TP0456 designs started with CD4601:

 • TP0456/CD4614: Original TI-60 Slave Chip

-The TP0455 chip includes 18,432 Bits Read-only Memory (ROM, 2k*9 Bits) and 576 Bits Read-access Memory (RAM, 8 Registers * 16 digits, 64 Bits Display), a 4-bit Arithmetic unit, a programmable PLA for segment decoding and both segment and digit multiplexing for a 12-digit LC-Display with up to 84 segments and 4 common scan lines.
+The TP0455 chip includes 18,432 Bits Read-Only Memory (ROM, 2k*9 Bits) and 576 Bits Random-Access Memory (RAM, 8 Registers * 16 digits, 64 Bits Display), a 4-bit Arithmetic unit, a programmable PLA for segment decoding and both segment and digit multiplexing for a 12-digit LC-Display with up to 84 segments and 4 common scan lines.
 Both chips can work either in a single-chip architecture or in a dual-chip Master-Slave architecture.

 The TP0455/TP0456 and its later extension TP0458 with an increased ROM and RAM capacity were very successful and many designs made use of their flexibility with both programmable ROM and segment decoder.